blakelapierre/instantFile/README.md

 * Chief Integration Officer - We need to be able to send our/your link out over every known text-based platform (think email, text message, Twitter, Facebook, Google+, etc., etc.).
 You, the CIO, will make this happen.

 * Chief RTC Officer - We need to actually transfer files.
+Basically you just need to selectively take code from the facerace repo, or roll your own.
 You, the CRTCO, will make this happen.
-Basically you just need to selectively take code from the facerace repo.

 * Chief Chief Officer - We need to do everything else necessary to ship.
 You, the CCO, will make this happen.